Guide

 In rupees per square foot per month (₹/sqft/month), usually on built-up area.
 Always confirm whether the quote is carpet or built-up, and what CAM, property tax and GST add on top.

 Three to six months' rent, refundable and interest-free, is the Indian market norm.
-Strong corporate covenants can negotiate toward the lower end.
+Strong corporate tenants can negotiate toward the lower end.

-The initial stretch of the lease during which the tenant cannot exit without paying the remaining lock-in rent.
-Around 3 years is standard on Grade A warehouse leases; shorter lock-ins are common on smaller Grade B/C godowns.
+The initial stretch of the lease during which you cannot exit without paying the remaining lock-in rent.
+Around 3 years is standard on Grade A leases.
+Shorter lock-ins are common on smaller Grade B/C godowns.

-Because warehousing prices at micro-market level: highway access, distance to the consumption centre, land economics and local supply pipelines vary block by block.
-City-average rents are nearly useless for decision-making — compare specific corridors.
+Because warehousing prices at the micro-market level.
+Highway access, distance to the consumption centre, land economics and local supply vary block by block.
+City-average rents are nearly useless for decisions - compare specific corridors.

 Related guides